julurisaichandu/3DSubjectChatbot/README.md

 pip install -r requirements.txt python app.py
 ```
-Note: before executing the above commands, be sure you are in the respective folder.
+Note: Before executing the above commands, be sure you are in the respective folder.

 ### Frontend
 The `frontend` folder contains the user interface components of the chatbot which is created using react and react-three/fiber